chasewiedemann/chasewiedemann.github.io/README.md

 I am currently a Ph.D.
 Student attending Olin Business School at Washington University in St. Louis

-I am in my first year, so my research interests are not fully developed.
-However, I broadly know that I am interested in discrete choice and IO.

-Come back often for updates to my CV and Research!
+I am now entering my 4th Year, and want to migrate my workflow onto Github, and specifically, onto this site.
+My goal is to create pages here for the projects I am working on, and keep up-to-date records of how those projects are going.